thoth-tech/documentation/docs/Splashkit/Applications/Tutorials and Research/Tutorial Proposals/Building the SplashKit Core Library with CMake.md

 - Understand the structure and purpose of CMakeLists.txt in building the SplashKit core library.
 - Know how to configure CMake for different platforms (Windows, macOS, Linux).
 - Be able to link libraries and frameworks with the SplashKit project.
-- Learn how to organize source files and include directories effectively.
+- Learn how to organise source files and include directories effectively.
 - Feel confident in modifying CMakeLists.txt for their own projects.

 ### Conclusion

 Understanding CMakeLists.txt is a valuable skill for readers interested in managing complex build processes.
-By mastering the concepts presented in this tutorial, readers will be well-equipped to work with CMake and customize it according to the requirements of their projects.
+By mastering the concepts presented in this tutorial, readers will be well-equipped to work with CMake and customise it according to the requirements of their projects.
 So, let's delve into the world of CMake and unleash the full potential of SplashKit in game development and multimedia applications!